UmamiAppearance/BaseExJS/README.md

 ### En- and Decoding
 Example:
-_(Ecoji is simple picked, because of its picturesque appearance, any other converter works the same)_
+_(Ecoji is simply picked, because of its picturesque appearance, any other converter works the same)_

 ```js
 const ecoji = new Ecoji();